jamesgarriss/onering/generation/README.md

     a.
 Calculate the scores for [endurance](endurance.md).

     b.
-Prioritise the scores for [valour and wisdom](valor-wisdom.md) and select a virtue or reward.
+Prioritise the scores for [valor and wisdom](valor-wisdom.md) and select a virtue or reward.

 6. Organize the [company](company.md).